CEA-MetroCarac/pystack3d/doc/getting_started.rst

     # execute the 'cropping' and the 'background removal' process steps
     stack.eval(process_steps=["cropping", "bkg_removal"], nproc=16)

+    # execute all the process steps defined in the 'params.toml' file
+    stack.eval(nproc=16)

+``nproc`` corresponds to the number of CPU to use for the workflow execution.

-Note that an additional boolean keyword named ``serial`` allows to realize non-serialized calculations when setting to ``False``(said differently, with ``serial = False`` the workflow is executed considering the original input data for each process step).
+Note that an additional boolean keyword named ``serial`` allows to realize non-serialized calculations when setting to ``False`` (said differently, with ``serial = False`` the workflow is executed considering for each process step the original raw input data).

 Outputs